-- No hip roofs. - Gable roofs must be min.
-30° pitch (recommend 30° -- 45° for spans up to 8m wide, 30° for 9-12m wide) and generally symmetrical. - Skillion roofs are to be no steeper than 25° with max.
+- No hip roofs. - Generally, gable roofs must be min.
+30° pitch, though this can be reduced to min.
+25° on gable roofs wider than 8m.
+Gable roofs must be 'generally symmetrical' which means gable roofs with different wall plate heights will be accepted but not gable roofs with different pitches. - Skillion roofs are to be no steeper than 25° with max.
 10m spans. - Flat roofs or sections of flat roof will be considered only if house design can demonstrate that: - the design principles of Section 2.3, Ecovillage Architectural Character, have been addressed through built form and material selection; - o all windows are provided with appropriate external shade elements; and - o roof has sufficient slope / waterproofing to facilitate rainwater run-off and avoid leakage - Gable dormers to loft spaces must have eaves and same slope roof as primary roof. - Flat and skillion roofs must demonstrate aesthetic and functional accommodation of PVs and gutters for rainwater collection. - Any box gutter over internal rooms must be sized to accommodate one in 50-year rain events.

-Figure 21.
+Figure SEQ Figure ARABIC 21.
 Witchcliffe Ecovillage Roof Guide